How Hard Is It to Pass the Transport Manager CPC Exam?

 Different candidates need different support.
 A complete beginner may need a structured course.
 A self-studier may need flexible home study.
 A resit candidate may only need exam booking, case study practice or focused tutor support.

-Option Best for Internal link
+| Option | Best for | Internal link |

-5-Day Live Online Transport Manager CPC Road Haulage Course Candidates who want live tutor-led structure, printed notes, exam preparation and both assessments included.
-View the 5-day course
+| 5-Day Live Online Transport Manager CPC Road Haulage Course | Candidates who want live tutor-led structure, printed notes, exam preparation and both assessments included — backed by our Second Chance Guarantee if you don't pass first time. | View the 5-day course |

-Transport Manager CPC Home Study Learners who need flexibility and can study independently from home.
-View home study options
+| Transport Manager CPC Home Study | Learners who need flexibility and can study independently from home. | View home study options |

-1-Hour Transport Manager CPC Study Session Learners stuck on one subject, calculation, mock exam issue or case study technique.
-One-to-one on Zoom with a qualified tutor who has passed the exams and trains full time.
-Covers CILT and Skills and Education Group Awards routes. £60.
-Book a study session
+| 1-Hour Transport Manager CPC Study Session | Learners stuck on one subject, calculation, mock exam issue or case study technique.
+One-to-one on Zoom with someone who's trained to teach as well as qualified in the subject.
+Covers CILT and Skills and Education Group Awards routes. £60. | Book a study session |

-Transport Manager CPC Exam Preparation Day Candidates who want focused support with exam technique, case study structure and answering questions for marks.
-View exam preparation day
+| Transport Manager CPC Exam Preparation Day | Candidates who want focused support with exam technique, case study structure and answering questions for marks. | View exam preparation day |

-Transport Manager CPC Refresher Qualified Transport Managers who need CPD, updated knowledge and a stronger compliance position.
-View the 2-day refresher
+| Transport Manager CPC Refresher | Qualified Transport Managers who need CPD, updated knowledge and a stronger compliance position. | View the 2-day refresher |

-Operator Licence Awareness Training Directors, restricted operators and staff who need to understand operator licence responsibilities.
-View OLAT
+| Operator Licence Awareness Training | Directors, restricted operators and staff who need to understand operator licence responsibilities. | View OLAT |

-Operator Licence Compliance Audit Operators who want to check systems before problems become Traffic Commissioner issues.
-View compliance audit support
+| Operator Licence Compliance Audit | Operators who want to check systems before problems become Traffic Commissioner issues. | View compliance audit support |

 Before booking, check who is actually delivering the training, what support is included, whether the provider understands operator licence compliance and whether the course is genuinely focused on the assessment you are taking.
 For more on that, read our guide to national compliance training brokers vs specialists.